Fclaw0/fitfresh-website/First-website-project/content.md

 ### How FitFresh works

-[Show big app images]
+[Show big images]

-**Your daily dose of health in 3 simple steps**
+**Our service, and the science behind it**

-Tell us what you like (and what not): Never again waste time thinking about what to eat!
-Omnifood AI will create a 100% personalized weekly meal plan just for you.
-It makes sure you get all the nutrients and vitamins you need, no matter what diet you follow!
+Provide us with your bodyweight and fitness goals: Our AI will provide you a weekly personalized meal plan according to your fitness goals, consisting of the proper macros (protein, fats, and carbs), so you can achieve your goals easily with no extra hassle

-Approve your weekly meal plan: Once per week, approve the meal plan generated for you by Omnifood AI.
-You can change ingredients, swap entire meals, or even add your own recipes.
+Once provided your weekly meal plan, approve it.
+You'll be able to change any of the ingredients to suit your specific caloric intake and macro requirements based on our suggestions and research.

-Receive meals at convenient time: Best chefs in town will cook your selected meal every day, and we will deliver it to your door whenever works best for you.
-You can change delivery schedule and address daily!
+Receive or schedule your meal.
+The closest chef to you will begin preparing your daily meal and we will aim to deliver it to you whenever you'd like.
+You can also change your delivery schedule and address.

 ### FitFresh works with any diet